abird/smallfire/docs/firestore.md

 Option | Description
 ------------ | -------------
-select | Restrict which fields are returned using a single field name or an array of names from | Name of the collection to query where | Filter which documents to return.
-See the filter information below. orderBy	| Sort results by a single field name or an array of names.
+select | Restrict which fields are returned using a single field name or an array of names from | Name of the collection to query (required) where | Filter which documents to return.
+(See the filter information below.) orderBy	| Sort results by a single field name or an array of names.
 To sort a field in reverse order, prefix the field name with '-' (for example: '-age'). startAt, startAfter, endAt, endBefore | Start or end before or after this value from the field specified by `orderBy`.
 For example, if `orderBy` is 'name' and `startAt` is 'Los Angeles', the results will includes all cities including and after Los Angeles. offset | The number of results to skip.